w-bonelli/varitome-variant-calling/README.md

 ##### Sample Job Scripts

 Depending on the size of your dataset you may need to tune cluster resources on a per-rule basis.
+If your dataset is large, you may need to either use your cluster's high-memory queue or split the dataset into chunks (`combine_variants` and subsequent rules are memory-hungry, since they operate on all variants at once).

 **Torque/Moab (PBS)**

 ```
 #PBS -S /bin/bash
-#PBS -N Snakemato
+#PBS -N varitome-variants
 #PBS -q batch
 #PBS -l nodes=1:ppn=1
 #PBS -l walltime=150:00:00